 How To Clean Brake Rotors Without Removing The Wheel

 Brake rotors (aka the discs) are hard to access with the wheel in place.
 Because of water spray from the road, discs rust quickly on the surface when the vehicle is not in use.
 If removing the wheel for a thorough clean is not practical or possible then the only solution is to drive the car.
 The rust will quickly be removed by the action of braking.
 That said, braking creates brake dust as the pads wear away.
 Fortunately there is a process for this too:

 Brake dust is an inevitable part of the process of driving.
 It gets in the brake assembly and onto those shiny alloy wheels.
 As described above, cleaning rust from the braking system will also clean away any brake dust.
 A quality iron remover will help.
 Removing the wheel is a good time to give those alloys a bit of TLC too.

 1. Cleaning alloy wheels

-Wash the wheel first; this will remove some of the brake dust and other contaminants.
+Wash the wheel first with an alloy cleaner; this will remove some of the brake dust and other contaminants.
 The trouble is, brake dust likes to cling tenaciously onto surfaces.
 This is because those tiny particles of iron receive a static charge from heating up and this gives them magnetic properties.
 Using a brush, an acid-free cleaner will remove road grime and any remaining brake dust.
 This will also help to protect the wheel’s surface and reduce the build-up of brake dust if applied regularly.